jednano/blink/README.md

 ### Rules

-All BEM classes extend off of the standard Rule class.
-The Rule class allows you to specify a standard CSS rule and can be useful when styling page defaults.
+The [Rule](https://github.com/blinkjs/blink/blob/master/lib/Rule.ts) class allows you to specify a standard CSS rule and can be useful when styling page defaults.

 ```ts